I was raised on a farm.

-This old gal had run an unemployed older brother out of my house by shaming him and upsetting my wife and had repeatedly told my wife to divorce me.
+This successful divorcee informant had run an unemployed older brother out of my house by shaming him and upsetting my wife.
+She had repeatedly told my wife to divorce me.
 I think she is the one who started the rumor on the department that I was likely to commit suicide.
 Can you believe it?
 I stopped going around the whole bunch and gave my wife the ultimatum that she could see either them or me, but not both.

 Some of the guys in their clique would ask me some off-the-wall question, or more like a suggestion, and, while I was trying to figure out what it was, they would leave and take my silence as an admission, I guess.
 They were frantic.
 Then word would get back to me that I had said something.
 These people were vicious.

 I had tried to humor them all this time to avoid trouble but it got to the point that I decided that whatever they said, I would let them believe it to be true, however, by the time they realized I might be that way, I had heard something else and so I was acting in a different manner.
 It was goofy.
 This threw all the sycophants for a loop.
 What else can you do?